 Chennai is a city but Madras is an emotion ~ Tamil Culture.

 I didn’t understand it when I was planning my trip to Chennai.
-I was growing up when Madras was renamed to Chennai and I got accustomed to it.
+I was growing up when Madras was renamed Chennai and I got accustomed to it.
 A metropolitan city, just like Delhi seemed underrated to me until a few ago.
-An acquaintance of mine shifted to Chennai for study and couldn’t stop gushing about it.
-It was the time when I realised I should put Chennai on my India‘s bucket list.
+An acquaintance of mine shifted to Chennai to study and couldn’t stop gushing about it.
+It was the time when I realised I should put Chennai on my India bucket list.
 Apart from all the routine compliments, I heard a lot about Pondicherry as well.
 Finally, I booked a ticket and decided to take a trip to Chennai & Pondicherry.
 I was overwhelmed when Google suggested a lot of options but not all can be covered in a single trip to Chennai.
 So I’m going to present my Chennai travel guide with my experience & suggest the best places to visit in Chennai in one day

 A metropolitan city in the southern part of India and a major connecting point to numerous other places in the entire Southern region.
 The language spoken is Tamil and English.
 Hindi or any other regional languages from India are not well recognised here.